ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/server/data-migration.markdown

-﻿# Migration : How to Migrate Data from 3.x Server to 4.0
+# Migration: How to Migrate Data from 3.x Server to 4.0

 {WARNING:Backward compatibility}